 The purpose of our analysis is to illuminate part of the economic rationale for these superficially contradictory U.S. policies.
-We shall show the magnitude of the economic incentives for control of Persian Gulf oil, and also the logic which leads the U.S. and some other OECD nations to work against crude oil prices below \$15 per barrel, and above \$20 per barrel.
+We shall show the magnitude of the economic incentives for control of Persian Gulf oil, and also the logic which led the U.S. and some other OECD nations to work against crude oil prices below \$15 per barrel, and above \$20 per barrel for a 13-